mstocco/mariostoc.co/content/traininglog/20210530-ironman2021-13weeksout.md

 ### NOTES
 Total Time: **130 minutes** &nbsp; Swim: **2400m**

-I am marking the sleep as a 3 but only because I napped (slept (soundly) from 1600 to 1800 this afternoon.
-Otherwise, I was tossing and turning until 0050 last night and up at 0455 for the swim.
+I am marking the sleep as a 3 but only because I napped (**slept soundly**) from 1600 to 1800 this afternoon.
+Without that nap, I would have graded sleep as poor; it was restless until 0050 then up at 0455 for the swim.

 My right ankle is still bothered and sore again today.
 I feel that ankle during the swim too.
 Specifically what is bothered is the **fibularis tertius muscle**.
 That has its own cascading effect, namely with the soft tissue running behind the tibia/fibula, fibularis brevis (lateral) and flexor digitorum longus (medial).
 I have to remind myself that I have been here before with this tiny muscle and it will calm down.